-As a software developer, you need to keep pace with ever-changing programming languages.
+Working in agile software development, you need to keep pace with ever-changing programming languages.
 If you’re anything like me, you want to be on the bleeding edge of new technologies.
 I’m always looking for the latest, coolest tools or frameworks in order to be more efficient.

-About a year ago, I started looking into Scala, a functional programming language that exists in the Java world.
+About a year ago, I started looking into functional programming in Scala, a language that exists in the Java world.
 Scala has earned recent notoriety thanks to a popular social network: Twitter’s entire social media infrastructure is written in Scala and successfully handles billions of operations every day.
 Makes you curious about Scala, doesn’t it?
 So, just what is it?

 Scala runs within the Java Virtual Machine and provides a completely different approach to application development.
 It allows you to interact seamlessly with standard Java libraries while developing from a functional perspective.
 Initially intended for writing complex back-end systems that are resource-heavy and use shared artifacts, Scala now has more widespread uses.

-We found Scala to be the best option for some of our client web and mobile projects, but it's not right for every situation.
+We found Scala to be the best option for some of our clients' enterprise mobile applications, but it's not right for every situation.
 Before you can decide if you should be using Scala for your project, it’s important to understand the pros and cons of the language and its core strengths.

 Scala "Pros": What Makes it Great?